-No this isn't what would happen if Superman and Wonder Woman hooked up
+No, it isn't what would happen if Superman and Supergirl hooked up

 the term was coined in the 1980s when interest in the pairing of Luke and Laura from General Hospital